Chalio: History

-According to legend, Mirkshah, a Muslim ruler of Sindh ordered all Hindus to forcibly convert to Islam or face persecution.
+According to legend, Mirkshah Badshah, a Muslim ruler of Sindh exploited the Hindus of Thatta region and ordered all Hindus to forcibly convert to Islam or face persecution.
 The Hindu representatives then requested a forty-day grace period from the ruler for their reply.
 During this period of time, the frightened Hindus of Sindh prayed to their river God Varuna to help them.

-For forty days, the Hindus underwent penance.
-They neither shaved nor wore new clothes, praying, fasting and singing songs in the praise of Varuna.
-They beseeched him to save them from the hands of their persecutor.

 On the fortieth day, a voice was heard from Heaven: "Fear not, I shall save you from the wicked Mirkshah.
 I shall come down as a mortal and take birth in the womb of Mata Devki in the house of Ratanchand Lohano of Nasarpur".
 Ratanchand Lohano was a Hindu who belonged to the Lohana caste.

 The Sindhis were relieved and rejoiced at this Akashvani.
 Shortly after, the couple announced the birth of Dariyalal (Jhulelal), who later taught a lesson to Mirkshah and his Muslim Followers, absolving the Hindus.

 Henceforth, Sindhis worshipped Jhulelal as their Ishta deva.
 They started to observe forty days of fasting with full faith and devotion known as Chaliho Sahib.
 Those who observed this fast had to follow the following obligations: